LabibAhmedSiddique/bangla-sentence-corrector/README.md

     -   Compiled the model with the Adam optimizer and sparse categorical cross-entropy loss function.
     -   Trained the model on the preprocessed data with a  epochs of 10 and batch size 16.
 # Evaluation discussion and shortcomings
-So the model doesn't perform well on the test set and lets discuss why
+The model performs relatively well but there are areas to improve.
+Lets discuss about them

 ## Evaluation  Score:
 The evaluation scores are poor.
 The WER  CER and BLEU scores are: